davorg/dmp/chapters/chapter04.md

 #### Regular expression metacharacters

-Within a regular expression most characters will match themselves !!!
-Footnote 4 That is, a letter “a” in a regular expression will match the character “a” in the target string.!!! unless their meaning is modified by the presence of various metacharacters.
+Within a regular expression most characters will match themselves unless their meaning is modified by the presence of various metacharacters.
 The list of meta-characters that can be used in Perl regular expressions is

 	\ | ( ) [ { ^ $ * + ? .